TensorWarp/Bitfusion/README.md

 2. Right-click on the project in the Solution Explorer, and select "Properties" from the context menu.
 3. In the project properties window, navigate to the "Configuration Properties" section and select "VC++ Directories".
 4. In the "Include Directories" field, add the paths to the header files of the external libraries.
 These paths will vary depending on the installation location of each library (Separate multiple paths with semicolons)
-5. In the "Library Directories" field, add the paths to the library files (.lib) of the external libraries.
-Again, these paths will depend on the installation location of each library.
-(Separate multiple paths with semicolons)
-7. Next, navigate to the "Linker" section under "Configuration Properties" and select "Input".
-8. In the "Additional Dependencies" field, add the names of the library files (.lib) that the project needs to link against.
-Make sure to include the appropriate library names for each external library.
-(Separate multiple libraries with spaces)
-9. Click "Apply" and then "OK" to save the changes to the project properties.
+5. Click "Apply" and then "OK" to save the changes to the project properties.

+## Build with Visual Studio

+Go the tab build and choose build solution or press F7 to build the project.